woshibala/CSCI3308/README.md

 All the code is in my_blog.
 If you want to run locally, cd into my_blog and enter "python manage.py runserver".<br/>
 Then you can test the website by going to "127.0.0.1:8000/heo/index" in your browser.<br/>
 We also deploy this website on heroku, you can goto https://young-atoll-31732.herokuapp.com/heo/index/ <br/>
-Learn how to test, see demo video https://drive.google.com/open?id=0Byb3uyj9U5uqNmF6NzE5RXMweWM <br/>
+Learn how to test, see Demo Video https://drive.google.com/open?id=0Byb3uyj9U5uqNmF6NzE5RXMweWM <br/>